ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	If you want to update your files frequently, AWS recommends that you primarily use file versioning as Versioning is less expensive.
 	You still have to pay for CloudFront to transfer new versions of your files to edge locations, but you don't have to pay for invalidating files.

+**How is AWS Global Accelerator different from Amazon CloudFront**
+	AWS Global Accelerator and Amazon CloudFront are separate services that use the AWS global network and its edge locations around the world.
+	**==CloudFront improves performance for both cacheable content==** (such as images and videos) ==**and dynamic content**== (such as API acceleration and dynamic site delivery).
+	**==Global Accelerator improves performance for a wide range of applications over TCP or UDP==** by proxying packets at the edge to applications running in one or more AWS Regions. **==Global Accelerator is a good fit for non-HTTP use cases==**, such as gaming (UDP), IoT (MQTT), or Voice over IP, ==**as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover**.==

+**Restrict access to content by using AWS cloudFront**
+	\- **Use signed URLs or cookies**: You can restrict access to content that is intended for selected users by serving this private content through CloudFront using signed URLs or signed cookies.
+	\- **Restrict access to content in Amazon S3 buckets**: If you restrict access to your content by using, for example, CloudFront signed URLs or signed cookies, you also won’t want people to view files by using the direct URL for the file.
+Instead, you want them to access the files only by using the CloudFront URL, so that your protections work.If you use an Amazon S3 bucket as the origin for a CloudFront distribution, you can set up an origin access identity (OAI) to manage direct access to your content.
+An origin access identity is a special CloudFront user identity that you can associate with your distribution so that you can secure all or just some of your Amazon S3 content.
+	\- **Restrict access to content served by an ALB**: When you use CloudFront with an Application Load Balancer in Elastic Load Balancing as the origin, you can configure CloudFront to prevent users from directly accessing the Application Load Balancer.
+	\- **Use AWS WAF web ACLs**: You can use AWS WAF, to create a web access control list (web ACL) to restrict access to your content.
+Based on conditions that you specify, such as the IP addresses that requests originate from or the values of query strings, CloudFront responds to requests either with the requested content or with an HTTP 403 status code (Forbidden).
+	\- **Use geo restriction**: You can prevent users in specific geographic locations from accessing content that you serve through a CloudFront distribution.

 ------

 **AWS CloudTrail**